 Right-click on a clip and choose Clip Speed to make a video clip faster or slower.
 This works well in a screencast where some slower tasks can be sped up for the viewer at times.
 Still photos or Callouts or Transitions simply need to be dragged out to make them longer.

 The last thing that you need to do is to export your video.
-Go to Produce and Share in the top left corner.
+Go to Share in the top left corner.
 There are options to export directly to Youtube or Vimeo, however, it is best to save it on a local drive as well.
-Choose Produce and Share again, where you can choose from a drop-down menu of formats and platforms to export to.
-Avoid the “Smartplayer” options as these are for Techsmith’s own players.
-Choose MP4 Only (1020p or 720p based on the resolution of your video, which is listed just above your Canvas as 1220 x 720 or 1920 x 1020 resolutions).
+You can choose from a drop-down menu of formats and platforms to export to.
+Avoid the “screencast.com” options as these are for Techsmith’s own players.
+Choose Export to MP4 (1020p or 720p based on the resolution of your video, which is listed just above your Canvas as 1220 x 720 or 1920 x 1020 resolutions).
 Make sure that your exported video matches the resolution of your Editing Dimensions in the Canvas.
+The other default settings should be fine.
 Also ensure that you are registered and signed into Techsmith or it will not allow you to export.